Camera Controller Driver

 Resource Allocation

-Install Camera Controller Driver
+Install the Camera Controller Driver

 esp_cam_ctlr_csi_config_t csi_config = {